ReXeR00/Danish-Income-by-Ancestry--INDKP109-/README.md

 If you publish charts, include this credit in captions or footnotes.

 Contributing
 PRs welcome.
 If you add variables (e.g., CPI deflation, employment), keep changes modular (features/, forecast/, plots/) and avoid breaking the simple main.py flow.

 FAQ

-Q: Where do I change the year range?
+Where do I change the year range?
 In load_INDKP109() — adjust the TID range/list.
 The example uses range(2015, current_year) with current_year = datetime.now().year - 1.

-Q: I don’t have scikit-learn.
+I don’t have scikit-learn.
 Will forecasts work?
 Yes.
 The code falls back to numpy.polyfit if scikit-learn is missing.

-Q: Hover doesn’t show up on plots.
+Hover doesn’t show up on plots.
 Install mplcursors and run in an environment with GUI support (local Python, not headless CI).
 ```